Image Filtering

 end

-These are effectively four nested loops.
-For all the benchmarks, kern was 3 by 3, making it too small for vectorizing these loops to be particularly profitable.
-By vectorizing an outer loop instead, it can benefit from SIMD and also avoid having to do a reduction (horizontal addition) of a vector before storing in out, as the vectors can then be stored directly. dynamicfilter
+was 3 by 3, making it too small for vectorizing these loops to be particularly profitable.
+By vectorizing an outer loop instead, it can benefit from SIMD and also avoid having to do a reduction (horizontal addition) of a vector before storing in out

 LoopVectorization achieved much better performance than all the alternatives, which tried vectorizing the inner loops.
 By making the compilers aware that the inner loops are too short to be worth vectorizing, we can get them to vectorize an outer loop instead.
-By defining the size of kern as constant in C and Fortran, and using size parameters in Julia, we can inform the compilers: staticsizefilter Now all are doing much better than they were before, although still well shy of the 131.2 GFLOPS theoretical limit for the host CPU cores.
-While they all improved, two are lagging behind the main group:
+By defining the size of kern

-• Base Julia.
+lags behind all the others except base Julia.
+I'll need to do more investigating to find out why.- Base Julia.
 While providing static size information was enough for it to realize vectorizing the inner loops was not worth it, base Julia was seemingly the only one that didn't decide to vectorize an outer loop instead.

-Manually unrolling the inner loops allows base Julia to vectorize, while the performance of all non-Julia variants was unchanged: unrolledfilter LoopVectorization is currently limited to only unrolling two loops (but a third may be vectorized, effectively unrolling it by the length of the vectors).
+Manually unrolling the inner loops allows base Julia to vectorize, while the performance of all non-Julia variants was unchanged: LoopVectorization is currently limited to only unrolling two loops (but a third may be vectorized, effectively unrolling it by the length of the vectors).
 Manually unrolling two of the loops lets up to four loops be unrolled.